nathancharlesjones/Look-up-Table-Examples/01_Fast-Sin/README.md

 ### On my laptop
 1. After downloading the Git repo, navigate to the folder "01_Fast-Sin".
-2. Decide whether you want a "debug" or "release" build (the only difference which optimization flag is passed to the compiler) and type "make BUILD={debug or release} TARGET=x86" into a shell (replacing "{debug or release}" with either "debug" or "release", of course).
+2. Decide whether you want a "debug" or "release" build (the only difference which optimization flag is passed to the compiler) and type `make BUILD={debug or release} TARGET=x86` into a shell (replacing "{debug or release}" with either "debug" or "release", of course).
+E.g.:
 ```
 $ make BUILD=debug TARGET=x86
 ```
-3. The executable is called "{debug or release}_x86.elf" and it will be placed in a folder called "build/{debug or release}_x86"
+3. The executable is called "{debug or release}_x86.elf" and it will be placed in a folder called "build/{debug or release}_x86".
 4. Run the executable; the results of the code will be printed to the terminal.
+E.g.:
 ```
 $ ./build/debug_x86/debug.elf
 -----Sin LUT Test-----